Parity of the coefficients of certain eta-quotients, III: two special classes

 To the best of our knowledge, this conjectural behavior of certain eta-quotients -- namely, their lack of congruences -- has so far only been established for the partition function $p(n)$.

-Among candidate progressions for congruences, we note with interest that many $G_t$, for $t \equiv 3 \pmod{4}$, seem to possess even progressions in which the modulus is a power of 2.
+Among candidate progressions for congruences, we note with interest that many $G_t(q)$, for $t \equiv 3 \pmod{4}$, seem to possess even progressions in which the modulus is a power of 2.
 An early example is $g_{19}(16n+11) \equiv 0 \pmod{2}$.

 Other congruence families that appear to exist, such as $g_5(98n+(42,56,84)) \equiv 0$, do not follow from the type of arguments employed in this manuscript.
-We expect many of these are susceptible to the mass-formula analysis of Ballantine and Merca \cite{BallMercRadu}.
+We expect many of these are susceptible to the mass-formula analysis of Ballantine, Merca, and Radu. \cite{BallMercRadu}.

-The argument 338 shows up in the study of $g_9$ in Theorem \ref{longlist}.
-Since no progression $An+B$ is identically even in the partition function, and initial segments of $g_t$ match the partition function for longer intervals as $t \rightarrow \infty$, it follows that any given argument can only show up for a finite number of values of $t$.
+The argument 338 shows up in the study of $g_9(n)$ in Theorem \ref{longlist}.
+Since no progression $An+B$ is identically even in the partition function, and initial segments of $g_t(n)$ match the partition function for longer intervals as $t \rightarrow \infty$, it follows that any given argument can only show up for a finite number of values of $t$.
 For instance, $g_t(10n+j)$ is even for all $n$ and some value of $j$ only for $t=5$ and $t=25$, and no other $t < 39$.
-Since the sequences $p(10n+k)$ contain an odd element for all $0 \leq k \leq 9$ at or before $n=39$, no other $g_t$ possesses such a progression.
+Since the sequences $p(10n+k)$ contain an odd element for all $0 \leq k \leq 9$ at or before $n=39$, no other $G_t(q)$ possesses such a progression.

-We are interested to note that, for $t$ odd, extensive computations suggest that candidate progressions $An+B$ may all have an even modulus $A$.
-For $t$ even, the odd values of $A$ are often squares of primes.
-These behaviors may be suggestive of proof methodologies and of some more general underlying parity theorems for these partition functions.
-We offer the former observation as a conjecture.